-People don’t live happily ever after.
+People don’t always live happily ever after.
 (Damn, this is a gloomy article!)
 There are bumps along the way, even in the most conscious of relationships.
 In other words, no matter how compatible you are with your partner, no matter how deep your chemistry, no matter how similar your goals, no matter how spiritually aligned you are, you will hit rough spots in your relationship.

 So knowing that, you better choose a partner who is open to getting outside help.

 I just don’t know how your relationship survives and thrives over time if you both aren’t willing to be coached or counseled when you hit the inevitable rough spot.

 So how can you tell if someone is open to coaching?
 Well, if they’re open to it, they’re probably being coached right now—in business, finance, fitness, or even in a sport like golf or tennis.
 In other words, they’re currently demonstrating their openness to hiring someone to help them get unstuck, succeed or make a positive change.

 However, if a person is a know-it-all, lone-ranger type, too private and proud to seek coaching or counseling, you’ll see that trait being exhibited in their life now and my best advice to you would be to run—not walk—away.
 It’s a major red flag.

 So there you have it.
 These are the most important, and overlooked, qualities in a life partner.
 Ignore them at your peril.
 If you want to discuss this or any other topic impacting your ability to attract lasting love, please reach out to me.